 “At St Francis de Sales every child will achieve their own personal excellence by making outstanding progress in their academic, social and spiritual development.
 This will enable them to excel at secondary school and then attend a further educational institution should they choose.”

-Our aim at St Francis is to provide our children with a culture and curriculum that effectively promotes all of these key values.
-This will create a values-driven school that achieves outstanding results for our pupils, stakeholders and for the wider community.
+At St Francis de Sales we embed these by providing our children with an inclusive and cross curricular based curriculum that effectly promotes all four values, holding SMSC morals at the heart of all that we do.
+Thus creating a values driven school that achieves outstanding results for our pupils, stakeholders and for the wider community.

 Our Beliefs about Learning:

 We strongly believe that every child – given the right conditions – can make outstanding progress.
 To ensure we put the right conditions in place, we always use research evidence to guide the desions we make about how we deliver the curriculum.

 Our research has shown us that the following approaches really support pupil learning…